Bacterial vaginosis (BV) is a common infection of the vagina.

 Washing

 If you would like to use something else to wash your genitals, don't use soap or shower gel.

 Instead, use an emollient like aqueous cream.

-If you are using an emollient, be careful as they can make your bath or shower very slippery.
+Emollients can make your bath or shower very slippery.

 It is better to take showers rather than baths if you have bacterial vaginosis.
 Bathing is more likely to alter the pH balance in your vagina because you are sitting in the water.
-You do not need to clean your vagina more than once per day.

 Don't

-Do not douche your vagina (a douche is flushing, squirting or spraying water or other cleaning products into your vagina)
+• do not douche your vagina (a douche is flushing, squirting or spraying water or other cleaning products into your vagina)

-Do not use shower gels, shampoo or antiseptics to wash your genitals
+• do not use shower gels, shampoo or antiseptics to wash your genitals

-Do not use deodorants or vaginal washes
+• do not use deodorants on your vagina or vaginal washes

 Smoking